 Figure 7: Capacity planning exercise

-will depend on your use case.
+The following three levels of hardware specification are only a recommendation and are generic configurations, and will depend on your use case.
 It is subject to what you run and how you use the products.

 Note: based on the I/O performance of M1-Medium instance recommend to run multiple instances in a Large instance.